lgreski/datasciencectacontent/markdown/rprog-assignment1Solutions.md

 # What does an "elegant" R program look like?

-I suggest that there are at least two key characteristics of an elegant R program, including:
+I suggest that there are at least three key characteristics of an elegant R program, including:

 1. Code that implements core R concepts (i.e. functional programming) in a minimum number of programming statements (that is, parsimonious code), and<br><br>
 2. Code that runs efficiently: requiring a minimum amount of resources, and <br><br>